villenaj/sub0-ink-challenges/README.md

 - **Submission Criteria:** ink! contract must
   - Use a storage-optimized data-structure `Mapping` or `StorageVec`
   - Store registered members, member votes, and proposals to vote on.
-  - Have method to register and de-register members.
+  - Implement methods to register and de-register members.
-  - Implement the `GovernanceDao` trait methods.
-  - Have methods to create proposals and a method to vote on proposals.
+  - Implement methods to create proposals and a method to vote on proposals.
   - Unit tests for adding members, votes, and proposals.
 - **Submission Guidelines:**
   - Verify with R0GUE DevRel, and post on X.